Calculate Binomial Distribution in Excel

 - The given probability is less than zero or greater than 1.

-- The given number_s is less than zero or greater than the trials.
+- The given number_s is less than zero or greater than the number of trials.

 Free Excel Course

-If you want to learn more about functions and become an expert on them, check our CFI’s Free Excel Crash Course!
-Go through our step by step instructions and demonstrations on how to become an Excel power user.
+If you want to learn more about Excel functions and become an expert on them, check out CFI’s Free Excel Crash Course!
+Go through our step-by-step instructions and demonstrations on how to become an Excel power user.

-Thanks for reading CFI’s guide to binomial distribution Excel!
+Thanks for reading CFI’s guide to the binomial distribution function in Excel!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: